-A maximum of sixteen scholarships will be awarded annually.
-4-$5,000 2-year mechanic tech scholarships renewable for 1 year; 4-$2,500 2-year degree scholarships renewable for 1 year; 8-$3,000 4-year degree scholarships renewable for 3 years.
-If you are a recipient of the Food Bank Scholarship, you must renew your scholarship annually with evidence that you maintained a 3.00 grade point average on a 4.00 scale and continue to be enrolled as a full-time student in a two-year mechanic tech program, two-year associates or four-year undergraduate program in an accredited College of School.
+The Food Bank Scholarship Committee gives out six scholarships per year.
+4-4 year scholarships are given per year in the amount of $2,500 per year and 2-2 year scholarships of $1,000 are given.
+If you are a recipient of the Food Bank Scholarship, you must renew your scholarship annually with evidence that you maintained a 3.00 grade point average on a 4.00 scale and continue to be enrolled as a full-time student in a two-year associates or four-year undergraduate program in an accredited college or university.
 Please provide a request for renewal in writing along with an official transcript evidencing your continued eligibility by July 1st of the year following your scholarship award.

 To complete the Local 150 Food Bank Scholarship, each applicant must submit

 Application documents can be submitted online on the Food Bank Website or you can mail application materials to